-What Are Breakthrough Groups?
+What Are modern breakthrough Groups?

 Groups are made up of participants who have been or are presently in psychotherapy and are now looking to expand themselves and their learning in a group context.
 Participants are often looking for pathways to deepen their relationships, create a greater sense of ease and meaning in their lives, and learn how to bring their wants and desires into the world with sustainable ownership and self trust.

-Why Does Group Therapy Work?
+Why Does Group Work?

 I’m not sure I know anyone who hasn’t had thoughts like that before joining a group.
 Any group!
-In fact most of these thoughts and the emotional charges that accompany them are the fodder for transformation in a breakthrough.
+In fact most of these thoughts and the emotional charges that accompany them are the fodder for transformation in our modern group.
 You’ll often find the most opportunity for growth in uncomfortable moments!
 Breakthrough groups work precisely because the natural “edges” we experience in our day to day lives arise as they would anywhere else in your life, however, in group you have an opportunity to experience organic growth and transformation that comes from presence, feeling deeply seen, and validated in authentic connection with others.
 The challenges will certainly be there, but the rewards are more than worth it.

 In fact, many participants leave groups feeling like their world and their personality have expanded.
-You may start group therapy telling a certain story about yourself and your experiences, but finish with a completely new one — one that shows a deeper understanding of yourself, your community, and the meaningful connections that are possible.
+You may start group telling a certain story about yourself and your experiences, but finish with a completely new one — one that shows a deeper understanding of yourself, your community, and the meaningful connections that are possible.